 Study & Test

 The project has been very long in the making because of the performance study, extensive testing, trialing different contact qualities, old and new rubber contacts.
-Incorporating enhancements to ease reassembly.
-15 instruments were fitted with the assembly using various levels of contact quality and damage.
+Initially, 15 instruments were fitted with the assembly using various levels of contact quality and damage.
 Investigation of how the Roland keyboard scan IC measured velocity and responded to different contact surfaces, was undertaken to better understand the engineering problem.
+After the first run, we incorporated enhancements to ease reassembly.

 See page Roland Keyboard Failure Modes for some of the data collected during the development.